ruby-processing/ruby-processing.github.io/_posts/2016-04-24-hype_library.md

 keywords: library, java, framework, hype, processing

 ---
-In this special one off release, we feature [example][] JRubyArt sketches using the [Hype processing framework][] by Joshua Davis.
-For write ups see the blog entry links below.
+Here is an index of my blogposts about using the [Hype processing framework][] by Joshua Davis in JRubyArt.
+The code [examples][] are included with the JRubyArt examples.

 1. [A Basic Sketch](http://monkstone.github.io/jruby_art/update/2016/04/18/hype.html)